 The IOC was founded more than a century ago to harness the power of sport at the service of humanity.
 Traditionally, women were not allowed to participate in the Games, which were exclusively for men.
 Times have changed, and the IOC has played an important role in establishing a positive trend to enhance women’s participation in sport.
-Over the last 20 years, the IOC has been advocating for the participation of women at all levels, encouraging National Olympic Committees (NOCs) and International Federations (IFs) to enhance the presence of women in sport.

 This section offers a historical timeline of women’s participation in Olympic sport and leadership.

 The success of the IOC Women in Sport Policy is noticeable in terms of women’s participation in the Games.
 The number of women competing at the Games has increased significantly over the last 30 years – from 26.1 per cent at Seoul 1988 to a record 45.2 per cent at Rio 2016.
 In October 2018, the Youth Olympic Games (YOG) Buenos Aires 2018 was the first fully gender balanced Olympic event ever.

 One of the biggest drivers of this change has been the IOC’s commitment to creating more opportunities for female athletes by expanding the Olympic programme to include more women’s events.
 Since 1991, any new sports seeking to be included on the Olympic programme have been required to include women's events, while the IOC has also worked closely with the International Sports Federations (IFs) to stimulate women’s involvement in sport through more participation opportunities at the Olympic Games.